-The Operations Bureau is responsible for the Field Operations Division, Jail Operations Division, and Court Services Division.
+The Operations Bureau is responsible for the Field Operations Division, Jail Operations Division, and Court Operations Division.

 Field Operations Division

 Special Investigations Section conducts proactive investigations and enforces local ordinances and state laws regarding organized crime, narcotics, and vice activity.
 The Special Investigations Section is comprised of several units that consist of the DEA Unit, Drug Task Force Unit, Metro Task Force Unit, Gang Task Unit, FBI Unit, and Trafficking and Child Exploitation (TRACE) Unit.